polina4096/apex/README.md

 Hackable & performant taiko client supporting multiple platforms such as Linux (X11 & Wayland), macOS, Windows and even web using WebAssembly.

 ## Build Instructions
-1. Install the Rust toolchain: https://rustup.rs
+1. Install the **nightly** Rust toolchain: https://rustup.rs
 2. Install cargo-make: `cargo install --force cargo-make`
 3. Clone the repository: `git clone git@github.com:polina4096/apex.git`
 4. Navigate to the cloned repository's directory: `cd apex`
+5. Run: `cargo make run-opt`

+Please note that the game is **not ready for testing yet**, as there are certain major issues such as some audio formats being only partially supported.

+### Development

+The game stores and accesses certain data such as assets, beatmaps or configuration from the working directory.
+If a directory or a file is missing the game creates when needed.
+Project is setup in a way which stores all game data inside a `debug` directory in a development environment.

-5. Compile the program: `cargo make build`
+Compile and run a development build with: `cargo make` / `cargo make run`

-This should generally work, but the project is not ready for testing yet.
-Expect no help if something goes wrong for now.

-Actually, build instructions do not work at all.
-There is no support for release builds yet, and if you want to just run a debug one do: `cargo make`.
-You can do `cargo build --release --bin apex-client`, but it will only build the executable which is not guaranteed to run with improper directory structure.
+Or with optimizations (takes very long): `cargo make run-opt`

-### WASM support
+### WebAssembly support

+Right now Wasm builds are broken indefinitely due to threading and other issues and fixing them is low priority, please wait for future updates :c

-Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/), build with: `wasm-pack build --release`.
+~~Install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/), build with: `wasm-pack build --release`.~~

-Navigate to `crates/apex-client/web` and host a local web server with: `pnpm run dev`.
-This will not work as WASM build is a bit broken and not ready yet :)
+~~Navigate to `crates/apex-client/web` and host a local web server with: `pnpm run dev`.~~

 ## License
 Distributed under the MIT license.